swap-it/swap-it.github.io/index.md

 This case-by-case flexibility is not possible in traditional manufacturing with its standardized workstations.

 With the help of these basic software components the precise definition and execution of production orders is possible.
 The use of the »SWAP-IT» architecture in combination with the »PFDL« enables fully automated and machine-readable production orders.
-This facilitates dynamic and efficient allocation of production resources, such as through the OPC-UA-based connection of machine tools and production systems, and allows for immediate reaction during the production process.
+This facilitates dynamic and efficient allocation of production resources, such as through the OPC UA-based connection of machine tools and production systems, and allows for immediate reaction during the production process.

 <div class="wrapper">
     <div class="box sidebar">